-Whether or not the allegation is true, Professional Indemnity Insurance seeks to protect both your assets, your reputation and the contents of your back pocket should this occur.
+Whether or not the allegation is true, Professional Indemnity Insurance seeks to protect your assets, your reputation, and the contents of your back pocket should this occur.
 This means you can continue in your business without the stress of financial or reputational ruin should a claim arise.

 The risk of claims against you isn’t always determined by your skill or level of professionalism.
 There is always the risk of an unhappy client making a claim against you.
 While you can’t control this, we’re here to make sure you have some control in what happens next.